wavefrontHQ/docs/pages/doc/kubernetes_troubleshooting.md

 kubectl logs deployment/wavefront-proxy -n observability-system
 ```

-If, in the proxy logs, you see the error “Too many point tags”, try to:
+If, in the proxy logs, you see the error `Too many point tags`, try to:

 * Drop tags -- Use `tagExclude` to drop tags.
 See our [example scenario](https://github.com/wavefrontHQ/wavefront-operator-for-kubernetes/blob/main/deploy/kubernetes/scenarios/wavefront-full-config.yaml) for details.
-* Increase limits -- Use the [limitLength](https://docs.wavefront.com/proxies_preprocessor_rules.html#limitlength) proxy preprocessor rule.
-See our [example scenarios](https://github.com/wavefrontHQ/wavefront-operator-for-kubernetes/blob/main/deploy/kubernetes/scenarios/wavefront-proxy-preprocessor-rules.yaml) on adding proxy preprocessor rules.

 ### Check Whether Metrics Are Being Filtered